Understanding the Fixed Fees on Your Gas Bill and Finding Actionable Ways to Lower Your Total Energy Costs

 What Is the Columbia Gas of Ohio Delivery Charge?

-To truly understand this expense, we need to explicitly separate the “fixed monthly customer charge” from “usage-based transportation charges.”
+To truly understand this expense, we need to explicitly separate the columbia gas fixed customer charge from usage-based transportation fees.
 The fixed monthly charge is a flat fee applied to every residential account just to maintain basic access to the utility grid.
 Whether you heat a large home in January or take a month-long vacation in July, this fixed infrastructure cost remains exactly the same.
+Under the latest regulatory approvals, this fixed customer charge is steadily scaling up, reaching approximately $58 per month by 2027.
 Usage-based transportation charges, on the other hand, are fractional fees applied to every unit of gas you actually consume, helping cover variable wear-and-tear and specific state-mandated programs.

-When you look at the “Current Charges” section of your statement, you might see a single line for delivery, or it might be broken down into several smaller line items depending on how your bill is formatted.
-Understanding these components helps explain why your total climbs even when you actively restrict your usage.
-The delivery total is a sum of the flat monthly fee plus specific “riders,” which are additional charges approved by regulators to fund specialized, long-term state programs.
+When you look at the “Current Charges” section of your statement, your total delivery cost is a sum of the flat monthly fee plus specific “riders.”
+These riders are additional line items approved by regulators to fund specialized, long-term state programs.
+To help you decode your statement, here is a breakdown of three critical PUCO riders you will likely see:

 | Charge Name | What It Pays For | Can You Change It? |